TranPhucVinh/Cplusplus/Algorithms/Encryption.md

     A["B(x)"] -- Decrypt --> B[x1] -- Hash function H(x) --> C["Hashed message: H(x1)"]
     D["Encrypted hashed: EH(B)"] -- Decrypt by B's public key --> E["Hashed message: x2"]
 ```
+# Public Key Certification
+Continue with the digital signature above where A is a customer and B is a bank.
+Suppose that initially, A init this whole digital signature process with B is a fraudulent bank, who pretends to be a real bank.
+By just basing on the public key, A has no way to know that.
+That's why Public Key Certification comes into play.

+Binding a public key to a particular entity is typically done by a **Certification Authority** (**CA**), whose job is to validate identities and issue certificates.
+A CA has the following roles:
+1. A CA verifies that an entity (a person, a router, and so on) is who it says it is.
+There are no mandated procedures for how certification is done.
+When dealing with a CA, one must trust the CA to have performed a suitably rigorous identity verification
+2. Once the CA verifies the identity of the entity, the CA creates a certificate that binds the public key of the entity to the identity.
+The certificate contains the public key and globally unique identifying information about the owner of the public key (for example, a human name or an IP address).
+The certificate is digitally signed by the CA.

+Public key certification is used in many popular secure networking protocols, including IPsec and SSL.